earthly/website/blog/_posts/2023-06-05-build-golang-bazel-gazelle.md

 bazel build //...
 ~~~

-You should receive this error:
+You should get this error:

 ~~~{ caption="Output"}